mr2raccoon/caactus/README.md

 ### D.5.
 Object Classification
 #### D.5.1 Project setup
 - Follow the the [documentation for object classification](https://github.com/mr2raccoon/caactus/blob/main/images/export_objectclassification.JPG).
-- define your cell types plus an additional category for "non-usuable" objects, e.g. cell debris and cut-off objects on the side of the images
+- define your cell types plus an additional category for "not-usuable" objects, e.g. cell debris and cut-off objects on the side of the images
 #### D.5.2 Export Object Information
 In `Choose Export Imager Settings` change settings to
 - `Convert to Data Type: integer 8-bit`